grafxflow/wp-commentater-stats/wp-comment-stats/readme.txt

 1. **Commentator Statistics (CS.)** Shows you the unique number for each of the sub-items: **CS.
 Names**: Total number of unique names used. **CS.
 Emails**: Total number of unique email addresses used. **CS.
 URLs**: Total number of unique websites used. **CS.
 IPs**: Total number of unique IP addresses
 1. **Most Commented Post(s)** Lists all of your posts that received at least 1 comment.
 The posts show here are listed by the number of comments received during that period (NOTE: It is common for a blog post to get comments for months after it is posted, as such if it shows 10 posts this month for a comment but there are 20 in total, look at previous months to see when the other comments arrived on this post).

-This Dashboard shows the following comment stats (It is based on the tutorial found at http://premium.wpmudev.org/blog/adding-custom-widgets-to-the-wordpress-admin-dashboard/):
+The Dashboard widget shows the following comment stats (It is based on the tutorial found at http://premium.wpmudev.org/blog/adding-custom-widgets-to-the-wordpress-admin-dashboard/):

 1. Comments in the past 10 years
 1. Comments in the past 12 months